I spent years trying to look something like this, like the woman in this picture above.

 She’s tall, has long legs, a thigh gap, flat stomach, strong/toned, etc.

-While sure, I had to come to accept that I’m 5’4, and I’ll never have the long, lean legs I had dreamed of, I knew I just HAD to get those other things so I could feel happier, healthier, confident, worthy, successful, accepted, and loved.
+While sure, I had to come to accept that I’m 5’4, and I’ll never have the long, lean legs I had dreamed of, I knew I just HAD to get those other things so I could feel happier, healthier and more confident and accepted by others.

 But more on my situation a little later.